Doctoral Consortium - Call for Participation

 - A letter from your supervisor indicating that they support your application to the Consortium and they agree that your research is at an appropriate stage for participation.
 This letter should also make reference to how you might benefit from the Doctoral Consortium and how they expect that you might benefit the other students in this group experience.

 - Comments about the availability of funds to attend the Consortium (e.g., complete funds available through the university/research grant, partial funds available, applied for the SIGCHI Student Travel Grant and was awarded, applied for a travel grant but was not awarded, etc.).
 See below under “Important Note on Funding.”

 The deadline for submitting is Saturday 1 October 2022, 11:59 pm, 11:59 pm ANYWHERE IN THE WORLD.
 After this date, the system will be closed.

 All questions should be directed to [email protected]

 Important Note on Funding

-We are currently able to offer financial support to Doctoral Consortium participants from the United States (US) through the National Science Foundation (NSF).
+We are currently working to secure funding for additional participants.
+All United States (US) based participants who were accepted into the 2022 cohort and who indicated they would like to participate in 2023 will be offered financial support to attend the Doctoral Consortium through the National Science Foundation (NSF).
 Due to NSF rules, this funding can only be used on US-based Doctoral students.
 We will do our best to secure financial support from SIGCHI for accepted international students to attend.
 We also encourage accepted participants to investigate other opportunities for support.